GENERAL CONDITIONS OF SALE AND DELIVERY

 All agreements between Seller and its Buyers are solely subject to the law of the Netherlands.

 Any disputes arising from or connected with an agreement or the conclusion thereof will be settled, insofar as legally permitted, by the competent judge of the District Court of Alkmaar.

-These conditions were filed with the Chamber of Commerce in Alkmaar on 27th.
-December 2017 under number 37059501.
+These conditions were updated with the Chamber of Commerce in Alkmaar on 27th.
+December 2020 under number 37059501.